 The best thing to do is to keep your head up and stay motivated.
 If you need some help to get you back on track, here are our favourite tips for motivation.

 Don’t keep things bottled up if you’re stuck.
-When you study with Eagle you have access to tutors to support you, and help with course material and exam preparation.
+When you study with Eagle you have access to academic support for help with course material and exam preparation.
 You’ll also have your own mentor who can help to keep you on track with your goals.

 Have a question on how else Eagle could help you reach your accountancy aspirations?
 Get in touch with us now, we’d love to hear from you.